History of Warren Buffett in Timeline

 September 2013: Presentation to Georgetown University students

-In late September 2013, during a presentation to Georgetown University students, Warren Buffett compared the U.S. Federal Reserve to a hedge fund and advocated further on the issue of wealth equality in society.
+In late September 2013, Warren Buffett compared the U.S. Federal Reserve to a hedge fund during a presentation to Georgetown University students in Washington, D.C.

-December 9, 2013: Purchase of shares in USG Corporation
+December 9, 2013: Purchase of USG Corporation shares

-On December 9, 2013, Berkshire Hathaway purchased shares in USG Corporation, which they failed to report in time.
+On December 9, 2013, Berkshire Hathaway purchased shares in USG Corporation, which they failed to report as required, leading to a fine in August 2014.

-In 2013, Warren Buffett used an old Nokia flip phone and had only sent one email in his entire life.
+In 2013 Warren Buffet had an old Nokia flip phone and had sent one email in his entire life.

 On August 14, 2014, the price of Berkshire Hathaway's shares hit $200,000 a share for the first time, capitalizing the company at $328 billion.

-August 20, 2014: Fine for failing to report USG Corporation shares purchase
+August 20, 2014: Fine for failing to report stock purchase

 On August 20, 2014, Berkshire Hathaway was fined $896,000 for failing to report as required the December 9, 2013 purchase of shares in USG Corporation.